Jira vs Linear: Pricing Comparison 2026

 Does Jira or Linear offer a free plan?

-What is the most popular Linear plan?
+What is the most popular Jira plan?

 Does Jira or Linear offer custom enterprise pricing?